Actindo-AG/Documentation/Fulfillment/Operation/02_CheckShipment.md

     No shipment has been arranged yet.

   - ![Circular arrows](../../Assets/Icons/CircularArrows.png "[Circular arrows]") (Circular arrows)
     The shipment is in progress.
+For more information on the specific stage of the shipment process, see [Check the shipment details](#check-the-shipment-details).

   - ![Double check](../../Assets/Icons/DoubleCheck.png "[Double check]") (Double check)
   	The shipment has been delivered.

   - ![Error](../../Assets/Icons/Warning02.png "[Error]") (Error)
     The shipment has given an error.
+A shipment is set to error only when the fulfiller reports an error due to a number of reasons.
+For detailed information, see [Handle an error in a shipment](../Troubleshooting/01_HandleErrorShipment.md).

   - Empty
     The shipment status is void.

-[comment]: <> (Kann man sonst was tun?
-Evtl. alle Unterkapitel als Schritte in einem Procedure)

 ## Check the shipment details